 Visiting the nursery and shop is free of charge, and advance booking is not required, but facemasks are required at all times in these areas.
 We strongly suggest placing a Click and Collect order before arrival, or review our stock online and bring a list of what you wish to purchase.
 Please note that not all of our stock is kept in the retail area of the nursery.

 Our opening hours are Wednesday to Saturday, 10am to 5pm.
 Please note we are closed Sundays, Mondays, and Tuesdays.

 Tickets for visiting the gardens are £5.00 per person with 20% of all ticket proceeds going to the National Garden Scheme charity.
 We accept the Gardener's World Two-for-One pass.

 To get the most from your visit we suggest allowing a couple of hours to enjoy the gardens, wildflower meadow and bluebell woods to the full.
 Our tea room, recently described by one visitor as "charmingly rustic", offers a selection of tea and cakes, cold drinks and ice cream.

 The garden wraps around Bluebell Cottage (our home), with winding paths enticing the visitor to explore its many different sections.
-There's a very productive small orchard, undersown with a pretty wildflower meadow.
+From the nursery, you'll enter the garden through our productive orchard, undersown with a pretty wildflower meadow.

-Finally, the grasses garden, a quiet still space to hide away for a while and just listen to the bird song around you.
+Finally, our little shady garden offers a quiet still space to hide away for a while and just listen to the bird song around you.